bogdan-szabo-sociomantic/ocean-1/README.rst

 Migration Instructions
 ^^^^^^^^^^^^^^^^^^^^^^

-``ocean.util.container.map.utils.MapSerializer``
+``ocean.util.container.map.utils.FileSerializer``, ``ocean.util.container.map.utils.MapSerializer``
-  This module has been rewritten to use an object oriented interface, making it more maintainable and memory friendly.
+  This module has moved to ``ocean.util.container.map.utils.MapSerializer`` and has been rewritten to use an object oriented interface, making it more maintainable and memory friendly.
+Refer to the documentation on how the interface changed.

-``ocean.util.container.map.utils.FileSerializer``
-  This module has moved to ``ocean.util.container.map.utils.MapSerializer``

 ``ocean.io.select.SelectListener``
   This module has moved to the ``ocean.net.server`` package.